 Destination: Italy – Lazio

-Lazio is a region of Central Italy, bordering on the north-west with Tuscany, on the north with Umbria, on the north-east with the Marche, on the east with Abruzzo and Molise, on the south-east with the Campania; on the western side it is bathed by the Tyrrhenian Sea.
-Lazio hosts the small state of the Vatican City.
-The name Lazio (Latius) probably derives from the Latin “latus” (term for “far” and “flat land”).
+Lazio is a region of Central Italy, bordering on the north-west with Tuscany, on the north with Umbria, on the north-east with the Marche, on the east with Abruzzo and Molise, on the south-east with the Campania; on the western side, it is bathed by the Tyrrhenian Sea.
+Lazio hosts the small state of Vatican City.
+The name Lazio (Latius) probably derives from the Latin “latus” (the term for “far” and “flatland”).

 Since the Bronze Age period, traces of settlement in the Lazio region can be detected.
 The ancient Greeks knew the settlements of Lazio and probably exchanged goods and food with them.
 Since the eighth century BC, the Etruscans of the nearby Etruria region (modern Tuscany) have had a strong influence on Lazio, whose settlements and cities tried to defend themselves before being defeated by the new powerful Rome.
 With the foundation of Rome, a new political and military centre developed in Lazio.
 The non-Etruscan cities under the leadership of Alba Longa, where the Latin language originated, were subjugated by Rome and the city grew steadily and rapidly until it became first a region and then a world power.
 Lazio became the most important province and extended up to the current Campania region.